clintberry/clintberry.com/content/blog/_Draft-raising-money-for-weave.md

 Almost Dead #1
 - Running out of money... time to beg
-- Raised money from rich uncle
+- Raised money from rich uncle (and his kids)
 - No henry schein deal and fallout.
 "You're a liar!"
 "Our pockets are deeper than yours..."
 - Meeting individually to make sure people were on his side